-Buying your date a CD may be one of the best new relationship gifts.
+Buying your date a CD may be one of the best new relationship gifts, especially if it's a gift for a teenage boyfriend.
 The cost is low yet it allows you to select something very personal.
 Choosing music that your date enjoys shows that you are paying attention to his or her interests.
 You may be tempted to introduce your date to music that you prefer.
 Save that for another time, a gift is all about what the receiver will enjoy.

 If your date doesn't buy CDs anymore, consider giving an iTunes gift card instead.